jasminb/jsonapi-converter/README.md

  - Each model class must be annotated with `com.github.jasminb.jsonapi.annotations.Type` annotation
  - Each class must contain an `String` attribute annotated with `com.github.jasminb.jsonapi.annotations.Id` annotation
  - All relationships must be annotated with `com.github.jasminb.jsonapi.annotations.Relationship` annotation
+ - Attributes in the API that are _not_ well-formed Java identifiers, must use `JsonProperty` annotation

 #### Type annotation